ThePieBaker90/On-The-Rim/Materials/Abomination Matter.md

 	- Uncommon
 	- One of the most common forms of matter made out of [[Mechanites]]
 - **Uses**:
-	- Used as a material component for several spells.
+	- Used as a material component for several psycasts.
 - **Looks:**
 	- An opaque purple ooze with the viscosity of slime.
 - **Notable Features**: